tsuckow/copilot-unleashed/README.md

 > *"Add rate-limiting middleware to the API and write integration tests"* → done. *"Refactor the payment service to handle retries with exponential backoff"* → done.

-**Analyze anything.** Drop a CSV, a spreadsheet, a codebase.
+**Analyze anything.** Drop a CSV, a screenshot, a codebase.
 Ask questions in plain language.
+Vision-capable models read images directly.

-> *"Which product line had the highest return rate last quarter?"* · *"Cluster this support ticket data by root cause"*
+> *"Which product line had the highest return rate last quarter?"* · *"What's wrong with this UI layout?"* (with attached screenshot)

 **Review PRs from your phone.** Commuting?
 Ask Copilot to summarize any pull request, flag security issues in the diff, and draft review comments — no laptop needed.

 **Compare models on hard problems.** Ask GPT-5.4 for speed, switch to Claude Opus 4.6 for deep reasoning, then Gemini 3 Pro for a different angle.
 Same conversation, all history preserved.

-**Watch it think.** Enable extended thinking on Claude Opus 4.6 or Claude Sonnet 4.6 — see the live reasoning trace in a collapsible block before the answer.
+**Watch it think.** Enable extended thinking — see the live reasoning trace in a collapsible block before the answer.
 You see *how* it gets there, not just what it concludes.

-**Connect your own tools.** Define webhook tools in the settings UI.
+**Connect your own tools.** Define webhook tools or add MCP servers in the settings UI.
 Copilot calls your Jira, your database, your internal APIs — as part of its agentic workflow.

 > *"Is the auth bug ticket still open?
 If so, find the related PRs and summarize the discussion"* → calls your project tracker, then searches GitHub.